XLOTLCreations/Bad-Apple-Core/Doc1-FirstBoot.md

 2.2 - Find this line (~ line 57):
       #define SPI_CLOCK (1000000/6)
-      Leave the above line intact for 1MHz clock speed bootloader burning.
+      Leave the above line intact for 167kHz clock speed bootloader burning.

       In case this speed does not work for you make the edit:
       #define SPI_CLOCK (500000)
-      for 500kHz upload speed instead. (use if your ISP interconnect wires are very long ~1/2 - 1 foot, also note the burn time will double up to ~20 to 30 sec)
+      for 500kHz upload speed instead. (use if your ISP interconnect wires are very long ~1/2 - 1 foot, also note the burn time will change)

 2.3 - Select: Tools → Board → Arduino Nano
       Select: Tools → Processor → ATmega328P